 always outliers.
 It would be best if you had an experienced hand to guide you

 through what could be a very lengthy legal process.
-At The Spitz Law Firm, our
+At Spitz, The Employee’s Law Firm, our

 attorneys will be with you every step of the way, if your case lasts ten

 If you are searching “I need a lawyer because I have